 Conclusion

 In the literature, numerical analyses of sensitive clay landslides are typically conducted using a 2D model.
 There is, however, evidence that 2D and 3D can yield significantly different results.
 For this reason, we develop and validate a 3D model that can be used to analyze the progressive failure of sensitive clays.
-In this study, the model is validated based on observations of Gjerdrum landslides, and there is good agreement between the numerical prediction and in-field observations.
+In this study, the model is compared with the observations of Gjerdrum landslides, and there is good agreement between the numerical prediction and in-field observations.
 A unique feature of this model is that it combines: the reconstruction of a 3D terrain and complicated sensitive clays layers; the assignment of 3D soil properties based on CPTU data; and the calculation of retrogressive distances and the onset of failure in a single, unified manner utilizing large deformation analysis.
 The model can be used to investigate the dynamic process of sensitive clays in three dimensions.
 As an alternative to empirical methods, it can also be used to predict retrogressive distances.
 Limitations of the model are: (1) the 3D numerical model is restricted to total stress analysis at a slope scale; (2) numerical predictions require accurate detection of sensitive clay layers and soil properties (stress-strain) to avoid the overestimation of the retrogressive distances; (3) Computations are expensive, requiring high-performance computing facility.
 To capture more realistic failure mechanisms of sensitive clay landslides, effective stress analysis could be an appropriate next step.